a type of product manufactured by a particular company under a particular name. (Webster)

 1. Create customer delight

-Brand strategy succeeds by creating superior value for consumers — or at least the target personas.
-An easy way to provide superior value is creating products that delight consumers and supporting them with flawless service.
+Brand strategy success involves creating superior value for consumers — or at least the target personas chosen by the brand as the target for their marketing efforts.
+An easy way to provide superior value is by creating products that delight consumers and supporting them with flawless service.

 Creating customer delight comes from truly understanding consumers and giving them what they want.
 Sometimes giving customers what they want means going beyond what they can imagine.
 For instance, if Henry Ford asked consumers what they wanted, they would have said they wanted faster horses because they lacked the imagination to conceive of something faster than horses.
 The car met their needs.

 Occasionally you’ll find a brand that succeeds despite having poor performance or high cost.
 But, all successful brands create superior value (benefit-cost) for consumers.
-Firms compensate for poor performance or high cost by providing non-core benefits to consumers, such as higher self image.
+Firms compensate for poor performance or high costs by providing non-core benefits to consumers, such as a higher self-image.

 Creating customer delight in the digital age